DCAN-Labs/cdni-brain/docs/troubleshooting.md

 In the Infant section above, points c-d can be generalized for ABCD troubleshooting as well, but are typically errors more commonly found with infant vs adult processing.
 For a generalized spot check of abcd-hcp-pipeline outputs for functional data, use workbench view:

 1. For the abcd-hcp-pipeline functional spot check example, our goal is to get a scaffolding of brain activity.
 In order to see if brain activity is well represented as functional connectivity, we have to look at the BOLD data (a functional output image).
 This process can give insights as to whether the processing pipeline has an underlying issue that's been overlooked or if the data has been collected poorly.
-(Note: workbench works best on MSI’s NICE system; with NICE no `ssh` into an HPC is required.).

     * Run `module load workbench`